Protesters gather near Georgia State University campus against GILEE

 A few dozen protesters, including many Georgia State University students, returned to Hurt Park near the campus student center Saturday for another day of demonstrations.

-Activists began marching at 6 p.m. to protest the Georgia International Law Enforcement Exchange, which is housed at the university’s Andrew Young School of Policy Studies along Park Place.
-On Friday afternoon, activists had a brief scuffle with officers outside the building while urging GSU to end the program, or GILEE, as it is known.
+Activists began gathering at 6 p.m. to protest the Georgia International Law Enforcement Exchange, which is housed at the university’s Andrew Young School of Policy Studies along Park Place.
+On Friday afternoon, protesters had a brief scuffle with officers outside the building while urging GSU to end the program, or GILEE, as it is known.

 Edith Vickery, a sophomore at GSU studying history, said she attended Friday’s protest and returned to campus Saturday for another round of demonstrations because she wants the university to be more transparent about how her tuition money is being used.